Media contacts

 11/2007 |

-American Institute of Architects - Nevada AIA Nevada Sustainable Practice Award; Outstanding Achievement in "Built" category: Desert Living Center, Waterworks, Orientation Plaza, Origen Museum |
+American Institute of Architects - Nevada AIA Nevada Sustainable Practice Award Outstanding Achievement in "built" category (Desert Living Center, WaterWorks, Orientation Plaza, Origen Museum) |

 10/27/07 |

-Southwest Contractors 10th Annual Best of Nevada 2007 Awards Springs Preserve was recognized as Best Public Project over $10 million; Best Public Green Building Project; Best Civil/Infrastructure Project (Waterworks); Best Landscape/Hardscape Project (Desert Living Center and Gardens) |
+Southwest Contractors Best of Nevada Awards Best Public Project over $10 million Best Public Green Building Project Best Civil/Infrastructure Project (WaterWorks) Best Landscape/Hardscape Project (Desert Living Center and Gardens) |

 10/01/07 |